 Sirius FM6 (Radiosat 6) [SSL]

 Space Systems/Loral (SS/L) and Sirius Satellite Radio announced in August 2007 that SS/L has been awarded a contract from Sirius to build Sirius FM-6, a new, high-power satellite designed to operate in a highly inclined elliptical orbit (HIEO).
-This satellite will be the sixth SS/L-built spacecraft in the Sirius fleet.
+This satellite is the sixth SS/L-built spacecraft in the Sirius fleet.

-Sirius FM-6 will provide nearly double the power of the satellites in Sirius' existing, in-orbit HIEO constellation, continuing to improve service for Sirius subscribers.
-Scheduled for completion in 2010, the new satellite will provide more than 15 years of service life.
-It was to replace the Sirius FM-1 and FM-2 satellites, which would have reduced the HEIO-constellation from three to two satellites, but it was later decided, that FM-6 would also be placed into the geostationary orbit.
+Sirius FM-6 provides nearly double the power of the satellites in Sirius' existing first-generation in-orbit HIEO constellation, continuing to improve service for Sirius subscribers.
+Scheduled for completion in 2010, the new satellite provides more than 15 years of service life.

 The spacecraft design is mostly identical to Sirius FM-5, but is designed to broadcast both in the Sirius and the XM frequencies.